Handling Supply Chain Disruptions

 The idea of supply chain disruption isn’t new.
 Everything from worker strikes to weather to new taxes and tariffs can cause unforeseen changes to your supply chain, forcing you to quickly adapt and overcome.
-But COVID-19 has taken the idea of supply chain disruption to a whole new level.
+Supply disruptions and shortages can change how supply chains function daily and long-term, taking the idea of supply chain business operations to a whole new level.
 No longer is it a few stores, a few suppliers or manufacturers in a few places.
 It’s everyone and every business.

-As a technology provider, we’ve seen the impact of the past few months across our client industries, from dips in retail EDI transactions to an incredible pickup in drop ship and eCommerce needs, to food and beverage producers who are struggling to keep up with a radical shift in demand.
+As a technology provider, we’ve seen the impact of unexpected disruptions across our client industries, from dips in retail EDI transactions to an incredible pickup in dropship and eCommerce needs, to food and beverage producers who are struggling to keep up with a radical shift in demand.
 As we continue to help our customers navigate the obstacles, we wanted to share with you what we’ve learned.

 Managing Ongoing Supply Chain Disruptions

 Some supply chain disruptions are short-lived, such as power outages from local storms.
-Others may take time to recover from; clean up after Hurricane Katrina went on for years, and some buildings still haven’t been restored.
-The COVID-19 pandemic has been ongoing for several months, leading to deeper impacts, although we are happy to see the economy beginning to reopen now.
+Others may take time to recover from; clean up after Hurricane Katrina went on for years without restoration to essential buildings, and COVID-19 caused months of supply shortages.
+Long-term supply shortages and disruptions that are ongoing for several months can lead to deeper impacts.

 The Importance of Business Continuity